DATA PRIVACY STATEMENT

 Lydia is a performance artist and will lead a fun-filled creative movement lesson exploring singing, acting and dancing!
 Sessions will consist of learning the basics of choreography, voice-control and getting into character!
 The program aims to build confidence in the students while giving them a space to express themselves and have fun!

-Led by Roman, a former chess competitor from Ukraine, our sessions are tailored to cater to all skill levels, from beginners to advanced players.
-Through interactive lessons, fun puzzles, and friendly matches, children will develop critical thinking skills, strategic planning abilities, and enhance their concentration - all while having a blast!
+Our sessions are tailored to cater to all skill levels, from beginners to advanced players.
+Through interactive lessons, fun puzzles, and friendly matches, children will develop critical thinking skills, strategic planning abilities, and enhance their concentration—all while having a blast!

 • Prime Youth: Multisports - Football, Basketball (Thursday Grades 4-5)